 The binder contained sheets of graph paper separated by colored dividers.
 Brian, who earned over 10 times what I did, kept track of his spending in this binder.
 His system was very simple.
 Each divider represented a category of expense.
 One for groceries, one for eating out, one for vacation, etc. Each time he was paid he allocated a portion of his pay to each section of his binder.

-For example, on payday Brian adds a positive entry in the groceries section for $200.
-Each time he buys groceries he debits the amount he spent from that section.
-When the balance is zero, there is no money for groceries anymore.
-He does this for every section, each time he gets paid.
+For example, on payday Brian added a positive entry in the groceries section for $200.
+Each time he bought groceries he debited the amount he spent from that section.
+When the balance hit zero, there was no money for groceries anymore.
+He did this for every section, every time he got paid.

 What makes this system so effective is the focus on how much money you have in each section instead of how much money you have in the bank.
 That way you can always see exactly what you can afford to spend on any one expense.
 And you always have enough for your fixed expenses.